Alfresco/docs-alfresco/search-services/1.4/config/index.md

 If you do not want to save the changes, click **Cancel**.

-## Search and Insight Engine directory structure
+## Search Services directory structure

-After you've installed Search and Insight Engine, several directories and configuration files related to Solr will be available in the Search and Insight Engine home directory.
+After you've installed Search Services, several directories and configuration files related to Solr will be available in the Search Services home directory.

-The Search and Insight Engine distribution (`alfresco-search-services-distribution-1.4.x.zip`) contains the following artifacts:
+The Search Services distribution (`alfresco-search-services-distribution-1.4.x.zip`) contains the following artifacts:

 ### solrhome directory